zzj-bj/SCHISM_Z/README.md

 Predictions on the user's data will be saved in a directory named after the metric used during inference (e.g., `preds_X`, where `X` is the name of the selected evaluation metric).

 ---
-## :scroll: INI File Setup
+## :scroll: .ini configuration file

-Below is an example of an INI file:
+Below is an example of an `.ini` configuration file.
+For detailed explanations of the network settings and the full INI specification, see the [INI file documentation](https://github.com/FloFive/SCHISM/blob/main/docs/ini.md).

 ```
 [Model]